ReproducibiliTea-org/reproducibiliTea/_journal-clubs/rijeka-open-science.md

 geolocation:
   - 45.32798112492116
   - 14.466020911931992
-last-message-timestamp: 1727768068
+last-message-timestamp: 1727975797
 last-message-level: 0
 last-update: loncaricd@gmail.com
-last-update-timestamp: 1727768068
+last-update-timestamp: 1727975797
-last-update-message: API creation of rijeka-open-science.md
+last-update-message: Valentina Martan (vmartan@uniri.hr) needs to be added as the third organizing member of the Rijeka Open Science Club.

 ---